suncoast-devs/handbook/lessons/full-stack-build-an-app/21-adding-login-to-user-interface.md

 # Adding Login to the User Interface

-Turning to the `SignIn.jsx` component we will make similar changes to the work we did to `SignUp.jsx`
+Turning to the `SignIn.jsx` component, we will make similar changes to the work we did to `SignUp.jsx`

 The first step is to add state to store the user and an error message: